White Top Folk Festival: Last years

 Problems began surfacing after the second festival.
 Tension grew between the founders, who had conflicting values and agendas.
 Blakemore was eager to exploit the commercial opportunities that accompanied the festival's expansion.
 He proposed opening a folk school that might serve as a tax shelter for the White Top Company, the corporation that owned Whitetop Mountain and of which he was the principal stockholder.
 Buchanan was furious that Blakemore was using the festival for private enrichment, and she finally left the festival in 1937.

 Even as it garnered appreciation from academics and cultural critics, the festival drew criticism for its contradictory treatment of poor festival-goers and black people.
 Charles Seeger, who attended the 1936 festival, noted that many poverty-stricken spectators had to stand outside the performance pavilion because they could not afford to pay to sit on the shaded benches inside.
-Powell, an unabashed racist, found the festival an ideal platform to promote what he felt were the culturally and racially superior values of whites.
 Black people were prohibited from attending or performing at White Top, and exceptions were made only for the servants who accompanied Eleanor Roosevelt during her 1933 visit.